enfabrica/enkit/scripts/gee.md

 Gee looks up all branches on the origin remote, and makes sure an equivalent branch is checked out and updated locally.

+If you have the `dialog` utility installed, gee will let you interactively select which branches you want to restore.

+Alternately, if the user supplies a list of branches on the command line (for instance, "origin/test1 origin/test2"), restore_all_branches will only attempt to restore those branches.

 Note that gee isn't able to restore parentage metadata in this way.
 Be sure to invoke `gee set_parent` in branches that benefit from this.